splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-operator.rst

 *************************************************************************************************************

 .. meta::
-   :description: Example/use case on how to deploy the OpenTelemetry Operator and Java auto-instrumentation
+   :description: Learn how to deploy the OpenTelemetry Operator and Java automatic instrumentation for Splunk Observability Cloud.

 .. note:: To install the Operator for Auto Instrumentation, see :ref:`Install the Collector with the Kubernetes Operator <auto-instrumentation-operator>`.